Global spread of H5N1: Mammals

 H5N1 was transmitted in the wild to three civet cats in Vietnam in August 2005 and a stone marten in Germany in March 2006.

 The BBC reported that a stray dog in Azerbaijan died from the disease on March 15, 2006.

 People living in areas where the A(H5N1) virus has infected birds are advised to keep their cats indoors.
 "Cats can be infected through the respiratory tract.
 Cats can also be infected when they ingest the virus, which is a novel route for influenza transmission in mammals.
 But cats excrete only one-thousandth the amount of virus that chickens do [...]
 The concern is that if large numbers of felines and other carnivores become infected, the virus might mutate in a series of events that could lead to an epidemic among humans.
 Dogs, foxes, seals, and other carnivores may be vulnerable to A(H5N1) virus infection, Dr. Osterhaus said.
 Tests in Thailand have shown that the virus has infected dogs without causing apparent symptoms."

-H5N1 has the potential to infect cattle.
-Asymptomatic shedding of H5N1 by infected calves and subsequent seroconversion is possible.
-Bird-to-calf transmission resulting in seroconversion is probable.
-While the incidence of clinical infections of cattle with H5N1 in H5N1 endemic regions should be low, "serum from bovine species would be a valuable source of additional information about transmission events, especially in regions like Asia and Egypt, where HPAIV (H5N1) is endemic and probability of contact between poultry and cattle is high."
+In early April 2024, H5N1 was reported to have spread amongst dairy cow herds in multiple states of the US, indicating cow-to-cow spread, possibly occurring while the animals were being milked.
+A dairy worker in Texas also became infected, with conjunctivitis being the main symptom.